(CNN) -- In these eco-conscious times, there are few areas of life that have not been touched by the drive to go green, and golf is no exception.

 Ever felt like your golf cart could do with that extra bit of oomph?
 Well, SolarDrive sun-powered, solar-paneled golf cart could be the answer.

 The SolarDrive sun-powered car - an energy solution for the future?

 By recharging itself throughout the day, the cart can work in drizzly and damp conditions -- which could be good news for golf lovers in rain-soaked Britain and sun-baked Abu Dhabi alike.

-The design has proved so popular that golf clubs such as the Jockey Club Kau Sai Chau Course in Hong Kong and Sebonack Golf Club in the U.S. have converted entire fleets to use the power of the sun.
+The design has proved so popular that golf clubs such as the Jockey Club Kau Sai Chau Public Golf Course in Hong Kong and Sebonack Golf Club in the United States have recently converted entire fleets to use the power of the sun.

 The biodegradable tee: